sharkattack51/Unity-OscReceiveController/README.md

 https://bitbucket.org/rugcode/rug.osc

 # Usage
-Enter the osc address you want to get the Inspector.
+Enter the OSC address that you want to get the value in UnityEditor inspector.